Delta-class submarine: Delta IV (Project 667BDRM Delfin) 7 boats

-See the Delta III class overview for specifications.

 Armament

 The Delta IV-class submarines employs the D-9RM launch system and carries 16 R-29RMU Sineva liquid-fueled missiles which each carry four independently targetable reentry vehicles (MIRVs).
 Unlike previous modifications, the Delta IV-class submarine is able to fire missiles in any direction from a constant course in a circular sector.
 The underwater firing of the ballistic missiles can be conducted at a depth of 55 m while cruising at a speed of 6–7 kn.
 All the missiles can be fired in a single salvo.